marygracemoesta/R-User-Guide/Developing_on_Databricks/RStudio_integrations.md

 ## Differences in Integrations
 When it comes to the two different integrations with Rstudio - the distinction between the two become prevalant when looking at the architecture.
 In the Rstudio Server integration, Rstudio lives inside the driver.

 Where as Rstudio Desktop + DB Connect uses the local machine and the drive and submit queries to the nodes managed by the Databricks cluster.

 ## Gotchas
 Something important to note when using the Rstudio integrations:
 - Loss of notebook functionality: magic commands that work in Databricks notebooks, do not work within Rstudio
-- As of September 2019, `sparklyr` is *not* supported using Rstudio Desktop + DB Connect

 ___
 [Back to table of contents](https://github.com/marygracemoesta/R-User-Guide#contents)